Table of Contents

 ios directory, and the Express backend is in the

 README.md in each folder to see installing and running instructions.
 If you'd like to follow along with running code, make sure you get both the backend and mobile app running before continuing.

 If you'd like to follow along, you'll need an account with Stream.
 Please make sure you can run an iOS app.
 If you haven't done so, make sure you have XCode 11+ installed.
 If you're having issues building this project, feel free to open an issue on GitHub.
-If you're unfamiliar with SwiftUI, it may help to go through a tutorial before following along.
+If you're unfamiliar with SwiftUI, it may help to check out our SwiftUI Chat App tutorial before following along.
 The SwiftUI previews are unreliable at the time of this writing, so don't worry if they aren't working for you.

 You also need to have the

 backend running.
 Please follow the instructions in the

 backend readme to see how to get it going.